appbaseio/Docs/content/docs/data/model.md

 ---
 title: 'Data Model'
-meta_title: 'Data Model with Elasticsearch and appbase.io'
+meta_title: 'Data Model with Elasticsearch and ReactiveSearch'
-meta_description: 'How to model data with Elasticsearch and appbase.io'
+meta_description: 'How to model data with Elasticsearch and ReactiveSEarch'
 keywords:
     - dataschema
     - appbase
+    - reactivesearch
     - datamodel
+    - opensearch
     - elasticsearch
 sidebar: 'docs'
 ---

-In this post, we will provide a primer on how to model data in Elasticsearch.
+In this post, we will provide a primer on how to model data in Elasticsearch or OpenSearch.

 ![](https://i.imgur.com/aaxqnN2.png)

-The appbase.io stack supercharges Elasticsearch with a streamlined development experience, provides actionable analytics to measure the business impact of search, and enterprise grade security.
+The ReactiveSearch.io stack provides a supercharged experience for building search UIs for search engines such as Elasticsearch, OpenSearch, MongoDB and Solr.
+This guide is specific to data modeling and indexing of data and applies to Elasticsearch and OpenSearch engines only.

 As far as data modeling is concerned, it's Elasticsearch all the way!

 ## Cluster

-An [appbase.io cluster](/docs/hosting/clusters/) is equivalent to an Elasticsearch cluster.
-You can use appbase.io to:
+A [ReactiveSearch cluster](/docs/hosting/clusters/) is equivalent to an Elasticsearch cluster.
+You can use Reactivesearch to:
-- deploy Elasticsearch and appbase.io together as a hosted service or,
+- deploy Elasticsearch and ReactiveSearch together as a hosted service or,
-- deploy appbase.io along with [your own Elasticsearch cluster](/docs/hosting/byoc/).
+- deploy ReactiveSearch along with [your own Elasticsearch cluster](/docs/hosting/byoc/).

-Elasticsearch is a distributed search and analytics engine built on top of Apache Lucene.
+Elasticsearch (or OpenSearch) is a distributed search and analytics engine built on top of Apache Lucene.

-### App <span style="font-weight: 200;">aka Index</span>
+### Index

-A cluster is composed of apps (aka indexes).
-An app in appbase.io is equivalent to an index in Elasticsearch.
+A cluster is composed of indexes.
+An index in ReactiveSearch is equivalent to an index in Elasticsearch.
+Sometimes, the index is also referred to as an app (legacy notation).

-An app (or index) is an optimized collection of documents that are related to each other.
+An index is an optimized collection of documents that are related to each other.

 ## Document